Overview of Square Root in C

 How to Find Square Root in C?

-A c programming language provides us a platform to use various approaches to find out the square root of any number.
-We can either draft our own code or can use the predefined function in.
+A c programming language provides us with a platform to use various approaches to find out the square root of any number.
+We can either draft our own code or can use the predefined function.
 C to find out the square root.
 Below is the code that can be used to get the square using a simple mathematical expression.
 Using the below method will help in getting the square root integer value.
 For instance, if the square root of any value is 4.965, it will show only 4 as the square root.
 It will work perfectly fine with the numbers whose square root is an integer.
 Like the square root of 25 is 5 and the below code will work accurately in order to calculate the square root of such number.

 Calculate Square Root without using the Inbuilt Function

 if (val == 0 || val == 1)

 while (sqroot <= val)